NetworkVerification/Timepiece/artifact-readme.md

 (Note that Figure 1 on page 2 is a simplified depiction of Figure 6(d), without median or 99th percentile times reported.)

-As highlighted in the paper, results should show timeouts occur quickly for the monolithic benchmarks (around k=8 or k=12), with the exception of the SpReach (r) benchmark, which is sufficiently simple to run to completion.
+As we claim in the paper, results should show timeouts occur quickly for the monolithic benchmarks (around k=8 or k=12), with the exception of the SpReach (r) benchmark, which is sufficiently simple to run to completion.
+Times should be larger for Ap benchmarks over Sp benchmarks.

+We _cannot guarantee_ that the exact times reported in the paper will hold in the artifact environment (e.g. the 99th percentile ApReach time for k=40 may be above 9 seconds).
+Nonetheless, the trends of our results should be supported by the artifact times.

 ### Wide-area networks